Despite spending Rs 34.5 crore, tiger population in Chhattisgarh plummets from 46 to 19

 For the conservation of tigers, the state has spent Rs 34.56 crore since 2015, said the state forest minister Mohammed Akbar in response to the question over tiger protection raised by the former chief minister Ajit Jogi in the ongoing Assembly session.

-Going by the extensive assessment report carried out by the National Tiger Conservation Authority (NTCA) under the ministry of environment forest and climate change, that clubbed all 50 tiger reserves of the country, the Chhattisgarh state has been cited to be the least performing state.
+Going by the extensive assessment report carried out by the National Tiger Conservation Authority (NTCA) under the ministry of environment forest and climate change, which clubbed all 50 tiger reserves of the country, the Chhattisgarh state has been cited to be the least performing state.